cobanobans/EZBank/README.md

 Note: Please use following credentials to login: djolej17@gmail.com (email) and DjordjeTest(password).
-Or create your own account.
+Or create your own account, which is easy and fast, just provide email and password.

 Also in order to make a payment, user has to enter valid email address (one of the registered users).